 Midterm mortgage fees

-You may also incur fees during your first-time buyer mortgage.
-For instance, if you make mortgage payments late, there may be late charges depending on your mortgage product.
+You may also incur fees during your mortgage.
+For instance, if you make mortgage payments late, there may be late charges.
 Even if you change your mortgage term or make overpayments each month, most lenders charge additional fees for making amendments midterm.
-Make sure you’re aware of all fees at the start of your mortgage and before making any decisions during your mortgage.
+Make sure you’re aware of any fees at the start of your mortgage.

-You’ll be required to take out buildings insurance which is usually the bare minimum your lender will make mandatory.
-There are other insurances which are optional such as contents insurance, which would cover your personal belongings from theft or damage (depending on the insurance policy).
+You’ll be required to take out building insurance which is the bare minimum your lender will make mandatory.
+There are other insurances that are optional such as contents insurance, which would cover your personal belongings from theft or damage (depending on the insurance policy).

 Then of course there are other insurances such as life cover, critical illness cover, income protection and sickness & accident cover.
 Insurances such as these are highly recommended as life can be unexpected at times and can really help you should you face difficult times.

 Home moving costs

 There’s then the cost of furnishing your home once you’ve moved in!
 Outgoings at this point can quickly add up, so be sure to plan and budget your move with additional fees and costs in mind.

 Mortgage advisors help many first-time buyers in getting their very first mortgage.
 Furthermore, an advisor can clarify anything you’re uncertain of and ensure you get the perfect mortgage suited to exactly what you need.